hphelion/documentation/commercial/GA1/ceph/commercial.ceph-authentication.md

 		sudo virsh secret-set-value --secret 457eb676-33da-42ec-9a8c-9293d545c337 --base64 $(cat client.cinder.key) && rm client.cinder.key secret.xml

-  **Note**: Save this UUID to be used on all compute nodes
+  **Note**: Save this UUID to be used on all compute nodes.

-2. Repeat above step on all compute nodes.
-Ensure same UUID is used in this process.
+2. Repeat the above step on all compute nodes.
+Use the same UUID in this process.

-3. Edit `glance-api.conf` on all controller nodes to include glance user and respective pool.
+3. Edit `glance-api.conf` on all controller nodes to include the Glance user and respective pool:

 		rbd_store_user=glance
 		rbd_store_pool=helion-ceph-glance

-4. Edit `cinder.conf` on all controller nodes to include cinder user and respective pool.
+4. Edit `cinder.conf` on all controller nodes to include the Cinder user and respective pool:

 		rbd_store_user=cinder
 		rbd_store_pool=helion-ceph-cinder
 		rbd_secret_uuid=457eb676-33da-42ec-9a8c-9293d545c337

-5. Edit `nova.conf on` all controller nodes to include cinder user and respective pool
+5. Edit `nova.conf on` all controller nodes to include the Cinder user and respective pool:

 		rbd_store_user=cinder
 		rbd_store_pool=helion-ceph-nova
 		rbd_secret_uuid=457eb676-33da-42ec-9a8c-9293d545c337

-6. Restart glance, cinder and nova services on controller nodes.
+6. Restart Glance, Cinder and Nova services on the controller nodes by entering:

 		service glance-api restart
 		service glance-reg restart